fujiepku/fujiepku.github.io/_pages/about.md

 ======
 **Aug.
 14, 2022**

-I'm pleased to announce that two different book chapters I wrote finally are online.
+I'm pleased to announce that two different book chapters I wrote are online.

 ** First chapter is with Takakazu Seki, Chun-Chieh Yu and Yuki Nagata.
 Title is "Microscopic Structure of Ice Surface Viewed through Sum-frequency Generation Spectroscopy", chapter 3 of "Chemistry of the Cryosphere", Advances in Atmospheric Chemistry, Vol. 3, by World Scientific Publishing.

 (Nov.
 05, 2021) It is finally online, please visit: [https://www.worldscientific.com/doi/10.1142/9789811230134_0003](https://www.worldscientific.com/doi/10.1142/9789811230134_0003)

-** Second chapter is with Xifan Wu.
+** Second chapter is with Xifan.
 Title is "Theoretical X-ray Absorption Spectroscopy of Liquid Water Using First Principles Calculations", chapter 1 of "Properties of Water from Numerical and Experimental Perspectives" by CRC Press.

 (Aug.
 14, 2022) Please visit: [http://dx.doi.org/10.1201/9780429028663-1](http://dx.doi.org/10.1201/9780429028663-1)

 **May 13, 2022**

 My latest work at Temple University is now published online in **Proc.
 Natl.
 Acad.
 Sci.
-U.S.A.**.
+U. S. A.**.
 In this work, we solved a long-last controversial debate, whether the local structure of water is tetrahedral or not.
 In X-ray absorption spectroscopy (XAS), an electron–hole excitation probes the local atomic environment.
 The interpretation of the spectra requires challenging theoretical calculations.
 We report a first-principles calculation of the XAS of water that avoids the approximations of prior work.
 The calculated XAS spectra, and their variation with changes of temperature and/or with isotope substitution, are in good quantitative agreement with experiments.
 The emerging picture of the water structure is fully consistent with the conventional tetrahedral model.

 Link to paper: [https://www.pnas.org/doi/10.1073/pnas.2201258119](https://www.pnas.org/doi/10.1073/pnas.2201258119)